 5. Get a credit builder loan

-For example, a bank gives you a $1000 loan, it will be put into a restricted savings account.
-You pay monthly plus interest for 12-24 months, and when you make your last payment you are given access to the savings account.
+For example, a bank gives you a $1000 loan; it will be put into a restricted savings account.
+You pay monthly plus interest for 12-24 months, and when you make your last payment, you are given access to the savings account.
 The payments you make are reported to all three credit bureaus.

-Credit builder loans are a great way to help you establish credit, or increase your credit score.
+Credit builder loans are a great way to help you establish credit or increase your credit score.

 6. Get a student credit card with no credit check

 Student credit cards are offered exclusively to college students with no credit history.
-There are many places online you can find student credit cards with no fees and low interest rates.
+There are many places online you can find student credit cards with no fees and low-interest rates.
 If you’re a college student, applying for a student credit card should be the first thing you do to start building credit.

 How to continue to build credit scores

-Once you have established some credit history and have a credit score you need to have good habits.
+Once you have established some credit history and have a credit score, you need to have good habits.

 - Check your credit scores and credit history often.
-Download the Credit Sesame and Credit Karma apps to keep track of your score and get alerts for any activity on your credit report for free.
+Download the Credit Sesame and Credit Karma apps to track your score and get alerts for any activity on your credit report for free.

 - Pay all of your bills on time.
-A single 30 day late payment can negatively affect your credit score by as much as 100 points.
+A single 30-day late payment can negatively affect your credit score by as much as 100 points.
 Your payment history accounts for 35% of your credit score.
 Payment history has the most influence over your credit scores.

 - Keep credit card balances low.
-Your credit utilization ratio accounts for 30% of your credit score, the lower the balances are, the higher your credit score will be.
+Your credit utilization ratio accounts for 30% of your credit score.
+The lower the balances are, the higher your credit score will be.

 Building Credit FAQ